tma15/gonline/README.md

 Benchmark
 ==
-For all algorithms which are supported by `gonline`, fitting 1 iteration on training data `news.scale`, then predicting test data `news.t.scale`.
+For all algorithms which are supported by `gonline`, fitting 10 iterations on training data `news.scale`, then predicting test data `news.t.scale`.
 Training data don't be shuffled.
 Default values are used as hyper parameters.

 |algorithm|accuracy|
 |---------|--------|